raganwald/raganwald.github.com/index.md

 [stakeholder communications]: https://support.pagerduty.com/main/docs/communicate-with-stakeholders

+---

+<p class="quotation">Reg and I worked together for a year and a half.
+During that time, he spearheaded the effort to produce JProbe Threadalyzer, and then shepherded the entire JProbe suite through two subsequent upgrade releases.</p>
+<p class="quotation">By that time, Threadalyzer had all but eliminated its competition in the Java thread analysis space, and JProbe had become the company's major source of revenue.</p>
+<p class="author">—Christian Jaekl: Software Engineer and Concurrency Domain Expert</p>

+---

 My approach to product strategy is informed by my beliefs:

 - <a id="fnref:perlisism" role="doc-noteref"/>I believe that improving productivity is building [faster horses].
 I believe that a tool that doesn't redefine the way customers think about their work, isn't worth building.<a href="#:~:text=My%20belief%20is%20a%20generalization,↩" class="footnote" rel="footnote" title="Source">10</a>